Static budget vs. flexible budget: How to choose the right approach for your team

 3. Can I use both types in the same year?

-This combo gives you the best of both: steady foundations and smart adaptability.
+This combo gives you the best of static and flexible planning: steady foundations and smart adaptability.
 Scenario planning tools help you get the balance right.

 4. What if the market changes suddenly and I have a static budget?